- State and Regional

 Water Conservation Portal - Enforcement

-The State Water Resources Control Board’s Office of Enforcement has put in place a general enforcement strategy for the suppliers that are not meeting their conservation standard (California Code of Regulations, title 23, section 865(c)(1)).
+The State Water Resources Control Board’s Office of Enforcement has put in place a progressive enforcement strategy for the urban water suppliers (suppliers) that are not meeting their conservation standard (California Code of Regulations, title 23, section 865(c)(1)).

-The following table outlines the general enforcement strategy, effective March 1, 2016:
+The following table outlines the previous compliance priorities and general enforcement strategy, which was in place between June 1, 2015 and May 31, 2016:

 |1||More than 15 percentage points below standard||Each priority 1 supplier receives a Notice of Violation and Informational Order.
 Meetings are arranged with State Water Board staff to assess the circumstances preventing the supplier from achieving their conservation standard.
 Some of the suppliers will receive Conservation Orders.|

 |Each priority 2 supplier is sent a Notice of Violation and Informational Order.
 Priority 2 suppliers have two weeks to provide information on water production, water use, and water conservation efforts.
 Based on this information, Water Board staff assesses the need for a Conservation Order.
 If a Conservation Order is warranted, Water Board staff will meet with the supplier before issuing an order.|

 |3||0 to 5 percentage points from meeting standard

 ||Warning letters are sent to priority 3 suppliers.|